Targeting Oil Exports

 On February 4, 2025, President Donald Trump restored his “maximum pressure” campaign on Iran.
 Two days later, consistent with his intent to drive Iranian oil exports to zero, the U.S. Treasury imposed new sanctions on individuals and companies in countries including China, India, and the United Arab Emirates involved in shipping Iranian oil to China.
-In his first term, Trump’s sanction reduced Iranian oil revenue to near zero, but lax enforcement by the Biden administration allowed Tehran to earn $54 billion in 2022 and $53 billion in 2023 from oil sales to China.
+In his first term, Trump’s sanctions reduced Iranian oil revenue to near zero, but lax enforcement by the Biden administration allowed Tehran to earn $54 billion in 2022 and $53 billion in 2023 from oil sales to China.

 “We will use all tools at our disposal to hold the regime accountable for its destabilizing activities and pursuit of nuclear weapons that threaten the civilized world,” said State Department spokesperson Tammy Bruce.